yuanzh/aspect_adversarial/README.md

 ### Experiments
   - The directory [synthectic](synthectic) contains the implementation of training model on synthetic datasets.
 The synthectic data generator is also included.
-  - The medical data is not available due to patients' privacy.
+  - The medical data is not available due to the privacy issue.
 The synthectic dataset somehow represents the challenge in the medical data.

 ### Structures
   - [/nn](nn): source code of NN library based on this [repo](https://github.com/taolei87/rcnn/tree/master/code/nn)